metauni/metauni.github.io/index.md

 ### Past events

+* **26/2/2021**: Community builder event {`no challenge`}.
+We visited [Kuroyikijima](https://www.roblox.com/games/6343445246/Kuroyukijima) and the [M.U.M.S room](https://www.roblox.com/games/6313764558/The-M-U-M-S-Room) and then [metatute: Calculus wars](https://www.roblox.com/games/6425413374/metatute-Calculus-wars) where we discussed running tutorials in Roblox.
 * **19/2/2021**: [Adam Dorr](http://www.adamdorr.com/about/) on "Rethinking Energy" {`#3A`, `#3B`} with a pre-event tutorial on the logistic equation ([video](https://youtu.be/tJYizX7D5ig)).
 The main event was not recorded but you can read the [report](https://www.rethinkx.com/energy) it was based on and watch the associated [video](https://youtu.be/6zgwiQ6BoLA).
 The post-event challenges and question time were recorded ([video](https://youtu.be/4RMlWp79aLA)).
 * **12/2/2021**: Community builder event {`no challenge`}.
 This started with an introduction to Weiqi on the new Weiqi boards, followed by a livestream on how to add metauni objects (the Whiteboard, Viewer and Weiqi board) to your Roblox world.
 BP then explained how to use the new metauni admin features to kick/ban users and manage usage of the whiteboards ([video](https://youtu.be/ZTB9tLb5Y-c)).
 * **5/2/2021**: [Lucas Cantor](https://www.lucascantormusic.com/) on music ([video](https://youtu.be/BNbJEQptKk4)) and a pre-event tutorial on the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem) and its connections to music by Will Troiani ([video](https://youtu.be/SuBBHUjOywM)) {`#2A`, `#2B`}.